doginthehat/ls-filebrowser/README.md

 To use it:

+1. Clone/download the source [from github](https://github.com/doginthehat/ls-filebrowser) and place it in a module folder called filebrowser
-1. Add Filebrowser_Editor_Formbehavior in the controller's `implement` list
+2. Add Filebrowser_Editor_Formbehavior in your controller's `implement` list
-2. In your model's define_form_fields, patch the field's html editor config to add the Filebrowser button:
+3. In your model's define_form_fields, patch the field's html editor config to add the Filebrowser button:

 		$editor_config = System_HtmlEditorConfig::get('cms', 'cms_page_content');